 - The prize package is (1) ScanSnap ix100

 - No purchase necessary

-- Available for US and International residents
+- Available for US residents only

 - Must be 18 years or older